edgepointlearning/edgepointlearning.github.io/_posts/2017-12-20-learning-research-2017.md

 When it comes to reaching sales targets and other goals set by upper management, many in the middle of the ladder made moves to preserve their jobs, says Linda Treviño, distinguished professor of organizational behavior and ethics, Smeal College of Business, Penn State:

-<cite>&mdash;"It became clear to middle managers that there was no way their people could meet these goals…Middle managers exploited vulnerabilities they identified in the organization to come up with ways to make it look like their workers were achieving goals when they weren't."</cite>
+<cite>"It became clear to middle managers that there was no way their people could meet these goals…Middle managers exploited vulnerabilities they identified in the organization to come up with ways to make it look like their workers were achieving goals when they weren't."</cite>

 Prioritizing training and development for these middle managers can lead to untapped opportunities for your workforce's ethical growth.